 Hypertension Can Lead To Cardiovascular Disease, Stroke, And Illnesses That Affect The Kidneys And The Brain.

-With almost half rusted sources of adults in the U.S. living with Hypertension, scientists are searching for ways to reduce the risk of developing the condition.
+With almost all adults in the U.S. living with Hypertension, scientists are searching for ways to reduce the risk of developing the condition.

 Lately, There Has Been A Growing Interest In The Role Of Protein As A Possible Approach To Preventing Hypertension.